SkylineCommunications/dataminer-docs/connector-help/connector_help/Novelsat NS1000.md

 ### Alarms

-This page displays the **Monitor Alarm Table**,which shows information regarding the system alarms, including the Date and Time, Severity, Source, Event and Description.
+This page displays the **Monitor Alarm Table**, which shows information regarding the system alarms, including the Date and Time, Severity, Source, Event and Description.

 ### Web Interface